cliburn/bios-823-2020/notes/skills.md

 - Monitoring - `graphite` or `prometheus`
 - Cloud platforms - AWS, Azure, Google Cloud
 - May know system language (e.g. Java, Go)

-## ML engineer

-Builds machine leaning models (generally prediction machines), trains and optimizes them, and deploy models to web or app.

-- Able to read and implement algorithms from ML and DL papers
-- Expert knowledge of `scikit-learn`
-- Expert knowledge of `tensorflow` + `keras` or `pytorch`
-- Expert knowledge of XAI packages
-- `fastapi` or `flask`
-- How to deploy ML pipeline to the cloud
-- How to deploy ML pipeline to an app
-- May know JavaScript (TensorFlow.js)
-- May know systems language (e.g. C/C++, Julia)